chicharper

 As the web became an ever-increasingly important element of everyone’s business, web site design started to take up more of my time.
 The House of Bruar, Walkers Shortbread, Perthshire Tourist Board, Locate in Dundee and The Falkirk Wheel are just a few of those more prominent web design projects.

 The New Club book led to a further book commission, this time to design Tom Morris – The Colossus of Golf by David Malcolm and Peter Crabtree.
-This book, printed in two Limited Editions, received even greater accolade from collectors and was subsequently awarded the USGA’s 2008 ‘Herbert Warren Wind Book Award’ – “in recognition of its high standard of achievement in golf literature”.
+This book, printed in two Limited Editions, received even greater accolade from collectors and was subsequently awarded the USGA’s 2008 ‘Herbert Warren Wind Book Award’ – ‘in recognition of its high standard of achievement in golf literature’.
 It also won the British Golf Collectors Society 2009 Murdoch Medal for the year’s most outstanding golf publication.
-Priced at £975 and £395, both editions are sold out.
+Priced at £975 and £395, both editions were soon sold out.

 This book, in turn, led to two further, significant book commissions, the first of which was Social Links – The Golf Boom in Victorian England by Cambridge author, Donald Cameron.
 This was launched in March 2010 by Peter Alliss and, like Tom Morris, was honoured with the Murdoch Medal.
-The other book, which will launch in March 2012, is in celebration of the world’s 4th oldest golf club, Bruntsfield Links Golfing Society, on their 250th anniversary in 2011.
+Then I was commissioned to produce Bruntsfield Links Golfing Society 1761-2011, written by Pat Colledge and produced to celebrate the 250th anniversary of this, the world’s 4th oldest golfing society.
+It was launched in March 2012 and received that year’s Murdoch Medal – a third win in four years.

 Copyright © 2008 Chic Harper.
 All rights reserved.